wduminy/codespear.github.io/_posts/2013-08-11-first-impressions.md

 layout: post
 category: rambling
 tags: [github pages]
-excerpt: Getting this site up and running was easy.
 ---
 Getting this site up and running was easy.
 But, I had to go fiddle here and tweak there.
 Before I knew it the afternoon was at an end.

 I decided to create accounts on [google analytics](http://www.google.com/analytics/) and [disqus](http://codespear.disqus.com/).  _Disqus_ is new to me, but it looks quite interesting.